spwntch/workspace/README.md

 - **Feature 1**: A clean codebase, first and foremost.
 Everyhting we do should be sustainable and maintainable.
 - **Feature 2**: Supports pnpm, yarn and npm
-- **Feature 3**: Integrates all [nx monorepo benefits](https://nx.dev), which curated nx plugin to optimise your development workflow.
+- **Feature 3**: Integrates all [nx monorepo benefits](https://nx.dev), with curated nx plugins to optimise your development workflow.
-- **Feature 4**: Tailwind css integration throughout all generated apps and libs
+- **Feature 4**: Tailwind css integration throughout all generated apps and libs.
-- **Feature 5**: Comes complete with a series of nextjs libs built on spawntech's range of components libraries.
+- **Feature 5**: Comes complete with a series of nextjs libs built on Spawntech's range of components libraries.
-- **Feature 6**: includes a storybook implementation for all libraries.
+- **Feature 6**: includes a storybook implementation for all generated component libraries.
+Your workspace will be a cynch to share with stakeholders.
-- **Feature 7**: offers getting-started-docs to fastrack you in your use of spawntech's dev frameworks.
+- **Feature 7**: offers getting-started-docs to fast-rrack your use of Spawntech's dev frameworks.
 - **Feature 8**: offers various app boilerplates that you can modify to implement you own ideas.
-- **Feature 9**: leverages spawntech's component libraries, which leverage radix-ui for accessibility and which have all been through umpteen rounds of ux assessment.
+- **Feature 9**: leverages Spawntech's component libraries, which leverage radix-ui for accessibility and which have all been through umpteen rounds of ux assessment.
+- **Feature 10**: And so the list goes on...

 ## Explore and Extend